 The display itself is less notable.
 It’s a 4.7-inch OLED screen of 720p resolution.
-That’s the same resolution as the Moto G, and a good deal lower-resolution than the 1080p HTC One and Samsung Galaxy S4 – both of which cost a similar amount if you search enough online.
-It’s the first serious red light indicator that Motorola may be asking for a bit too much cash for the Moto X.
+That’s the same resolution as the Moto G, and a good deal lower in resolution than the 1080p HTC One and Samsung Galaxy S4 – both of which cost a similar amount if you search around online.
+It’s the first serious red-light indicator that Motorola may be asking for a bit too much cash for the Moto X.

 White levels aren’t quite on par with the top LCD screens either, being slightly less pure white than some of the competition.
 However, given how few people actually run their phone at maximum brightness, it’s a total non-issue.

 There’s one reason why the Moto X has to use an OLED screen instead of

 the LCD type seen in the Moto G and the HTC One.
 It’s the phone’s

 Active Display feature, which shows flashing monochrome alerts on-screen

 when the phone is on standby.
 This feature would kill the battery of an